JunkyDeLuxe/angular4-starter/README.md

 # angular v4 with Webpack 2+

-A complete, yet simple, starter for Angular 2 using Webpack.
+A complete, yet simple, starter for Angular 2 using Webpack works with JWT

 1/
 ```